top of page

 Another group are the snorers, the people who are, you know, “Oh, I'm just snoring.
 I wanna fix this.
 And I use this breathe right strip and it's great.” those aren't great people to look for.
 The tricky part that I've found is that it doesn't always work.
 You sometimes have to overlook the septum.
 If they respond to the Cottle, it's hard.
 So going back to before, when you see this thing, you want to fix it, but we know that our outcomes don't always correlate to what we see.
 And so, hey, I'm responding to this thing.
 Okay your septum is bad.
 Well, we may just be looking for better.
 I'm trying to fix my snoring so I can breathe fine.
 It doesn't need to be perfect.
 I don't want something big.
 I don't want to go to the operating room.
 I don't have time for a big recovery.
 I just want to breathe better.
 Great patients to look at radiofrequency ablation.

-VivAer Post-Op Care and Recovery
+VivAer Recovery & Post-Op Care

 As a quick and easy procedure with minimal complications, the VivAer appeals to many otolaryngologists and patients alike.
-Full recovery and finalization takes roughly six to eight weeks, and patients can expect some scabbing inside their nose where the device was applied.
+Full VivAer recovery and finalization takes roughly six to eight weeks, and patients can expect some scabbing inside their nose where the device was applied.
 The full results cannot be appreciated until the scab heals.
 The tip of the nose may also feel tense or tight for a few days, similar to the sensation of a sunburn, but cosmetically, it often goes unnoticed by others.
 If the feeling bothers the patient, they may take a steroid, such as prednisone, once a day for five days, or as needed.
 Most patients can get by with over-the-counter painkillers but may be prescribed a short course of Tramadol.

 [Gopi Shah MD]